freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 An easy way out is to cache a certain number of buffers.

+The work is sponsored by The FreeBSD Foundation.

 ## String functions on the amd64 architecture ##

+Contact: Mateusz Guzik, <mjg@FreeBSD.org>

 Functions like memset, memmove and memcpy are very frequently used by virtually all programs.
 They can be optimized in various ways, but FreeBSD uses very